kube-rs/kube/README.md

 }
 ```

-NB: the plain items in a `watcher` stream are different from `WatchEvent`.
-If you are following along to "see what changed", you should flatten it with one of the utilities from [`WatchStreamExt`](https://docs.rs/kube/latest/kube/runtime/trait.WatchStreamExt.html), such as `applied_objects`.
+Note the base items from a `watcher` stream are an abstraction above the native `WatchEvent` to allow for store buffering.
+If you are following along to "see what changed", you can use utilities from [`WatchStreamExt`](https://docs.rs/kube/latest/kube/runtime/trait.WatchStreamExt.html), such as `applied_objects` to get a more conventional stream.

 ## Reflectors